hansenms/minecraft-server/README.md

 Make sure you don't have a running bedrock server on that share.
 You can create one, shut it down, restore, and then bring it back up.

+You can [read more about backup scripts](bedrock-backup/) and how to set up a cron job in the cluster to do regular backups.

 ## Acknowledgements

 Most of the information in this repo was compiled from other sources.
 In no particular order: